 Reward Credit Card Tip #2: Never Carry A Balance...Never

-Cardinal rule #1 involving reward credit cards is that you should never carry a balance...never.
+Cardinal rule #1 involving rewards credit cards is that you should never carry a balance...never.
 Reward cards typically carry higher interest rates (than "plain jane", non-reward cards).
 This is especially true as of late with the high interest rates we are witnessing.
 Pay off your balance monthly and also stick strictly to your monthly budget.

 Reward Credit Card Tip #3: Cash Is King in Today's Market

-Cash back credit cards offer the most flexibilty and often the least restrictions of any type of reward card.
+Cash back credit cards offer the most flexibility and often the least restrictions of any type of reward card.
 That is why cash has always been king, but even more so in this enviornment of diminishing credit card rebates and growing disdain for airline frequent flyer programs.

 Reward Credit Card Tip #4: Choose Automatic Redemption When Possible

 Usually this takes the form of an auto credit to your account on a periodic basis, but a few issuers still mail actual physical checks!
 This cuts down on the hassle factor since you don't have to call or go online to redeem your rewards.

 If manual redemption is required, don't hold on to your rewards without good cause.
 There is too great a chance of forgetting them or of them losing value.
 Get in the habit of cashing in your reward points unless you're holding them for a specific reason.
 And, be sure to check your reward redemption policy to insure you know your fully understand the process prior to applying for any card.

 Reward Credit Card Tip #5: Tips from a Frequent Flyer

 While I'm not crazy about airline credit cards, many consumers still insist on using them.
 Kate Thome, who blogs on CardRatings.com, has some great tips for those of you who like these type of reward credit card offers.
 Kate is an experienced domestic and international traveler.